Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 Reading Images, Memory Mapping
 ==============================

-Capturing using the read method
+Capturing using the woke read method
 -------------------------------

-There is no essential difference between reading images from a V4L or V4L2 device using the :c:func:`read()` function, however V4L2 drivers are not required to support this I/O method.
-Applications can determine if the function is available with the :ref:`VIDIOC_QUERYCAP` ioctl.
+There is no essential difference between reading images from a V4L or V4L2 device using the woke :c:func:`read()` function, however V4L2 drivers are not required to support this I/O method.
+Applications can determine if the woke function is available with the :ref:`VIDIOC_QUERYCAP` ioctl.
 All V4L2 devices exchanging data with applications must support the :c:func:`select()` and :c:func:`poll()` functions.

-To select an image format and size, V4L provides the ``VIDIOCSPICT`` and ``VIDIOCSWIN`` ioctls.
-V4L2 uses the general-purpose data format negotiation ioctls :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>`.
-They take a pointer to a struct :c:type:`v4l2_format` as argument, here the struct :c:type:`v4l2_pix_format` named ``pix`` of its
+To select an image format and size, V4L provides the woke ``VIDIOCSPICT`` and ``VIDIOCSWIN`` ioctls.
+V4L2 uses the woke general-purpose data format negotiation ioctls :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>`.
+They take a pointer to a struct :c:type:`v4l2_format` as argument, here the woke struct :c:type:`v4l2_pix_format` named ``pix`` of its
 ``fmt`` union is used.

-For more information about the V4L2 read interface see :ref:`rw`.
+For more information about the woke V4L2 read interface see :ref:`rw`.

 Capturing using memory mapping
 ------------------------------

 Applications can read from V4L devices by mapping buffers in device memory, or more often just buffers allocated in DMA-able system memory, into their address space.
-This avoids the data copying overhead of the read method.
+This avoids the woke data copying overhead of the read method.
 V4L2 supports memory mapping as well, with a few differences.